frederic-perez/AmE-dictionary/data/idioms.md

 __What’s that got to do with the price of tea in China?__ A rhetorical question calling attention to a non-sequitur or irrelevant statement or suggestion made by another person.
 __what’s the deal?__
 __wheels are turning, the__ Things have begun developing, unfolding, or progressing. _That gets your wheels turning._
+__when in Rome (do as the Romans do)__ _proverb_ One should do what is customary or typical in a particular place or setting, especially when one is a tourist. _I don’t love cotton candy, but we are at a carnival.
+When in Rome, right?_
 __when pigs can fly__ At a time that will never come to pass.
 (Used to show skepticism or cynicism over someone’s hypothetical remark.)
 __when pigs fly__ :three: Never, impossible.
 __when the chips are down__ :three: When a situation has become especially difficult, desperate, or hard to recover from.
 The expression alludes to having a low amount of poker chips, which means that one may soon lose. _You can tell a lot about a person’s character from how they act when the chips are down._